In-vitro fertilisation (IVF)

 - Embryo transfer.
 After three to five days the embryos will be transferred.
-A small tube containing the embryos is inserted through the cervix into the uterus.
-Ultrasound scanning is used to confirm the embryo is placed in the correct part of the uterus.
+A small tube containing the embryos is inserted through the cervix into the part of the uterus.
 No pain relief is required.
-Any remaining good quality embryos are then frozen for future use.
+Any remaining good quality embryouterus.
+Ultrasound scanning is used to confirm the embryo is placed in the corrects are then frozen for future use.

 These are the adjuvant therapies that Fertility Plus currently offers.
 Please speak to your doctor if you would like more information on the effectiveness, the risks and the cost of each Add-On.
 Please note that at Fertility Plus we transfer every embryo in Embryo Glue.

 - Pre-implantation Genetic Testing for Aneuploidy (PGT-A)

 - hCG Infusions